Engineering numbers matter

-Every engineering tool and application produces and consumes numbers in its own way.
-They're reported in spreadsheets, documents and databases in still other ways.
-Truenumbers is the first technology focused specifically on the care and feeding of engineering numbers, letting them flow through the engineering process as they always did, but in a consistent, secure and manageable way.
+Every engineering tool and instrument produces and consumes numbers in its own way.
+Numbers are reported in spreadsheets, quoted in documents and kept in ad-hoc databases.
+Truenumbers is the first technology focused specifically on care and feeding of numbers, letting them flow through the engineering process as they always did, but in a consistent, secure and manageable way.
 Without the cost and overhead PLM systems.
 It effortlessly centralizes them and makes everything about numbers easier for the engineer, and better for the department too because when numbers are well managed, engineering is well managed.

 · Consistency and validity